Philosophy

 sentences --> arguments

-In ordinary life one knows that it is possible even with the best of intentions to utter words and yet say nothing...empty utterance is the order of the day throughout the mass media, including the so-called quality press.
+In ordinary life one knows that it is possible even with the best of intentions to utter words and yet say nothing . . . empty utterance is the order of the day throughout the mass media, including the so-called quality press.
 Given that speaking without saying anything is compatible with both high intelligence and good intentions, how are we to distinguish between statements that really do say something (true or false) and statements that say nothing at all?

-The same, however, is not true of arguments.
+The same, however, cannot be said of arguments.
 As with sentences, there is no end to the number of arguments.
-Moreover, it often requires a great deal of time and thought to understand an argument well enough to be able to pass a fair judgement on it.
-However, a few additional idea statements in one's idea vocabulary will often make it possible to dismiss many long and sophisticated arguments without having to fully comprehend them.
-Why expend time and intellectual energy on an argument that contradicts or ignores some widely held perception or proposition?
-An example of the former would be Aristotle's, He who wishes to learn must believe; while an example of the latter might be: There is nothing inherently improbable in the belief that the Creator might make a revelation of Himself to His creatures.
+Moreover, it often requires a great deal of time and effort to understand an argument well enough to be able to pass a fair judgement on it.
+However, a few additional idea statements in one’s vocabulary will often make it possible to dismiss many long and sophisticated arguments without having to fully comprehend them.
+Why expend all that intellectual energy on an argument that contradicts or ignores some widely held perception or proposition?
+An example of a widely held perception might be Aristotle’s, He who wishes to learn must believe; while a similar example of a proposition would be: There is nothing inherently improbable in the belief that the Creator might make a revelation of Himself to His creatures.
 It is quite possible, of course, that a widely held perception is erroneous, or that a widely entertained proposition is implausible.
-Nevertheless, to quote Jane Austen, Where an opinion is general, it is usually correct.
-And similarly, experience teaches us that arguments which ignore or dismiss the settled conclusions of mankind are more likely than not to be little more than self-contained worlds of text, mental exercises without the taste or substance of reality.
+Nevertheless, to quote Jane Austen, ‘Where an opinion is general, it is usually correct.’
+In other words, experience teaches us that arguments which ignore or contradict the settled conclusions of mankind are likely to be little more than self-contained worlds of words, mental exercises without the taste or substance of reality.

-It certainly is a proposition.
+Consider the following idea statement from M. Scott Peck: To put it in a rather crass way, falling in love is a trick that our genes pull on our otherwise perceptive mind to hoodwink or trap us into marriage.
+At the very least, it is a proposition.
 It is also a common perception, though not necessarily a true one.
-In my opinion it is partially true, and true in an important sense.
-But even before we weigh its truthfulness we can see that it meets the two requirements for any idea statement.
+But irrespective of the kind or degree of truth it conveys, we can see that it possesses two characteristics.
 First, it can be evaluated and placed on a true-false scale, though where it is placed will undoubtedly be a matter of opinion.
 Second, it is not trivial.
 The statement, The cat sat on the mat is trivial.
 So is, The moon is not made of green cheese.
-There are vast numbers of trivial statements, since the word ‘moon’ could be replaced by every star in the astronomer's catalogue, and every statement would be equally true and equally trivial.
+There are vast numbers of true statements that are trivial, since the word ‘moon’ could be replaced by every star in the astronomer’s catalogue, and every statement would be equally true and equally trivial.
 Being able to assign truth-value to a sentence does not ensure that it will make a good idea statement, but triviality will definitely disqualify it.

-Here is how the theory might be applied.
-Instead of asking the students to read a classic, such as Machiavelli's The Prince, to be followed by a test or an essay, they would be asked to acquire a dozen idea statements of their own choosing from a list of ideas on government, politics, and power.
-It is essential that they not be restricted to the list.
-Nevertheless, because of the great time and tedium involved in collecting all one's own material, the list is necessary.
-The list may be arranged by subject or theme.
-Using the theme approach, ideas can be grouped into small sets, each with a title and connectors that suggest a relationship between successive statements.
-The organization of ideas in this way, rather than simply by subject, is the preferred method, since the additional organization provided by sets, titles, and connectors also serves as a memory aid.
-It is very important, however, to make it absolutely clear that the students are free to change the connectors, the order, and the material—which they can author—to suit themselves.
-Here is an example set from the theme “Government, Politics & Power”:
+Here is an example of how the theory would be applied in the classroom.
+Instead of being asked to read a classic, such as Machiavelli’s The Prince, to be followed by a test or an essay, the students would try to acquire a dozen or so idea statements of their own choosing from a set of ideas on government, politics, and power.
+They must not be restricted to the set.
+Nevertheless, because of the time and tedium involved in collecting all one’s own material, previously selected material is a necessity.
+The set may be arranged by subject or theme.
+Using the theme approach, ideas can be grouped into smaller sets, each with a title and connectors that suggest a relationship between successive statements.
+The organization of ideas in this way, rather than simply by subject, is the preferred method, since the additional organization provided by the small sets, titles, and connectors also serves as a memory aid.
+However, it should be made abundantly clear that the students are free to change the connectors, the order, and the material—which they can author—to suit themselves.
+Here is an example of a small set from the theme “Government, Politics & Power”:

 SHOULD NORMAL BAD GOVERNMENT